 The (In)Famous Nordkapp

 The 307m high rocky cape is connected to the mainland by an undersea road tunnel.
 Nordkapp is sometimes mistakenly considered to be the furthest cape in Europe.
 Knivskjellodden on the same island is 1457m further north.
-It can be seen from the Nordkapp observation deck.
+You can see it from the Nordkapp observation deck.
 However, there is no road leading to it.
 Since both of these capes are on the island, they don’t really qualify for the title of Europe’s northernmost cape.
 That title belongs to Nordkinn, which is about 68km east of Nordkapp.
-Even if we were to take islands into account, the northernmost point in Europe would be Cape Fligey on Rudolf Island.
+Even if we were to take islands into account, the northernmost point in Europe would be Cape Fligely on Rudolf Island.

 However, Nordkapp remains the most popular destination due to its location, history, and attraction, among other reasons.
 It is also an endpoint on the international route E69.